 My name is Debra Torger.
 I am a mixed media artist living in Sarasota, Florida.
 I also model at Ringling College of Art and Design.

-My paintings are bold and colorful.
-My mixed media soft sculpture characters are full of life.
+My paintings are bold and colorful and my art doll puppets are full of life.
 My artwork is influenced by the places I have lived, the people I have known and a wild imagination.